yeepio/yeep/docs/methods/permission.create.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.permission.write` permission.
+Requestor must be authenticated and assigned with the `yeep.permission.write` permission for the specified org scope (see body params below).

 ## Parameters